 Irish soda bread is easy to make.
 Total prep time was about 10 minutes.
-As I was putting my loaf of gluten-free soda bread in the oven, I was doubting that it could have really been that easy to make… But it was.
-So get on it … Find your favorite flour – we used Jules’ Gluten-Free Flour – and get your hands on some buttermilk.
+I split my batter between two medium sized loaf pans – actually I used snowflake cake or bread tins.
+No lie.
+Use whatever you’ve got.
+So get on it … Find your favorite flour – we used Cup 4 Cup gluten-free flour – and get your hands on some buttermilk.
 You don’t need much else – not even good luck.

 Super Simple Gluten-Free Irish Soda Bread

 - 8 tablespoons (1 stick) butter, at room temperature

 - 4 cup flour (I used Jules' GF flour)

 - 1 cup sugar , plus 1 tablespoon for sprinkling